andreduong-zz/Portfolio/README.md

 ![pic](pictures/pic.PNG)

 In a world where movies made an estimated $41.7 billion in 2018, the film industry is more popular than ever.
 But what movies make the most money at the box office?
 How much does a director matter?
 Or the budget?
 Having been following box office as a side hobby for a while, this project was definitely one of my favorites to do.

-In this project, I practiced data cleaning, exploratory data analysis, data visualization, feature engineering, building various boosting models (XGBoost, CatBoost), and simple ensemble learning.
+In this project, I went through the entire data science lifecycle, including:

+* Data wrangling/preprocessing

+* Exploratory data analysis/Data visualization

+* Feature engineering

+* Pipelines Building

+* Dimensionality reduction with TruncatedSVD

+* Building various boosting models (XGBoost, LightGBM)

+* Applying simple ensemble method (stacking)

-**Keywords:** Data Cleaning, EDA, Feature Engineering, Dimensionality Reduction, XGBoost, CatBoost, Ensemble Learning
+**Keywords:** Data Wrangling, EDA, Feature Engineering, Dimensionality Reduction, SVD, XGBoost, LightGBM, Ensemble Learning, Stacking

 ---